Orange stars

 Parents can help infants sleep at night by handling and stimulating the child less in the late evening and keeping the child's room dark at night, which is important in the development of normal vision.
 Infants should be encouraged at an early age to fall asleep on their own and not in a parent's arms.
 In this way, they will be able to quiet themselves when they wake in the middle of the night.

-To minimize the risk of sudden infant death syndrome (SIDS), infants should always sleep on their back, rather than on their stomach or in a side sleep position.
+To minimize the risk of sudden unexpected infant death (SUID) and sudden infant death syndrome (SIDS), infants should always sleep on their back, rather than on their stomach or in a side sleep position.
 This recommendation has helped reduce the incidence of SIDS in recent years.
 Also, infants should not sleep with soft pillows, toys, or heavy blankets, which may block their breathing.
 Putting an infant to bed with a pacifier may also help prevent SIDS (breastfed infants should be at least 1 month old or accustomed to breastfeeding before they are given a pacifier).
-(See also Prevention of SIDS.)
+(See also Prevention of SUID and SIDS.)

 Co-sleeping